iWitLab/GPTalyze/README.md

   ```
   ### Usage Example

-  Here, we demonstrate two very usufll use cases: sentiment analysis and text summarization, in the form of extraction of discourse topics.
+  Here, we demonstrate two very useful use cases: sentiment analysis and text summarization, in the form of extraction of discourse topics.
   1. **Sentiment analysis**: We asked ChatGPT to classify each tweet in a sample of 100 tweets discussing COVID-19 to either negative, neutral or positive sentiment.
 Since out dataset contained a manually annotated label for each tweet, we could evaluate ChatGPT's performance.
 Using the following confusion matrix, we can deduce that ChatGPT was only moderate in its accuracy, classifying only ~60% of the tweets correctly.
   > [!NOTE]
   > The `temperature` value of the chat's model can be further fined-tuned.
 Setting a lower temperature can increase the accuracy of the results.